 - Private school tuition A subtraction may be claimed for tuition paid in the taxable year to send your dependent child to a private school.
 The maximum subtraction is \$4,000 for an elementary pupil and \$10,000 for a secondary pupil.
 See Schedule PS for further information.
 A copy of Schedule PS must be included with your Wisconsin income tax return. - Physician or Psychiatrist Grant To the extent included as income in the Wisconsin column, any amount received by a physician or psychiatrist from the primary care and psychiatry shortage grant program under sec.
 39.385, Wis.
 Stats., may be subtracted. - Difference in federal and Wisconsin basis of depreciated or amortized assets owned on the last day of the 2013 taxable year.
-If you determined for 2014 that the combined federal adjusted basis of all depreciated and amortized assets was greater than the combined Wisconsin adjusted basis of the assets, you were required to add 20 percent of the difference to 2014 and 2015 Wisconsin income.
-The amount added to Wisconsin income for 2014 and 2015 must also be added to income for 2016 (and for each of the next two years).
+If you determined for 2014 that the combined federal adjusted basis of all depreciated and amortized assets was greater than the combined Wisconsin adjusted basis of the assets, you were required to add 20 percent of the difference to 2014, 2015, and 2016 Wisconsin income.
+The amount added to Wisconsin income for 2014, 2015, and 2016 must also be added to income for 2017 (and for tax year 2018).

-If you determined for 2014 that the combined Wisconsin adjusted basis of all depreciated and amortized assets was greater than the combined federal adjusted basis of the assets, you could subtract 20 percent of the difference from your 2014 and 2015 Wisconsin income.
-The same amount subtracted from Wisconsin income for 2014 and 2015 may be subtracted from income for 2016 (and for each of the next two years).
+If you determined for 2014 that the combined Wisconsin adjusted basis of all depreciated and amortized assets was greater than the combined federal adjusted basis of the assets, you could subtract 20 percent of the difference from your 2014, 2015, and 2016 Wisconsin income.
+The same amount subtracted from Wisconsin income for 2014, 2015, and 2016 may be subtracted from income for 2017 (and for tax year 2018).